speckits/spectest/README.md

 ### Create Your First Test Change

-Here's a real example showing the complete SpecTest workflow for test development.
+Here's a real example showing the complete SpecTest workflow for automation testing.
 This works with any AI tool.
 Those with native slash commands will recognize the shortcuts automatically.

 #### 1. Draft the Test Plan
 Start by asking your AI to create a test plan: